 Why Call Your Boyfriend Cute Names

-For most people, the word “cute” is a term of endearment.
+For most people, the word “cute” is a term for endearment.
 When you say something is cute, it usually means that it’s adorable or lovable—a heartwarming sentiment many couples have for their significant others.

 Now, if you’re wondering why you can’t stop thinking about your boyfriend and how much he means to you, the answer might be more straightforward than you expect: it’s because of his name.
 When we hear a word or see an object, it triggers specific neurons inside our brain, called semantic priming.

-Essentially what this means is that when you hear someone call their boyfriend by a cute name, your brain picks up on this positive emotion, and you’re more inclined to react positively as well—even if your man isn’t the one calling him “tater tot.”
+Essentially, when you hear someone call their boyfriend by a cute name, your brain picks up on this positive emotion, and you’re more inclined to react positively as well—even if your man isn’t the one calling him “tater tot.”

-Words like “bae,” “baby,” and “hubby” carry with them a certain vulnerability, which can make someone feel closer to their significant other.
+Words like “bae,” “baby,” and “hubby” carry with them a particular vulnerability, which can make someone feel closer to their significant other.
 If you want your guy to know how much he means to you, all it takes is one lovingly-uttered pet name, and he’ll turn to putty in your hands.